§7.1

 DiD assumes you have a group of control units whose averaged trajectory is a credible counterfactual.
 Two things stretch that assumption in real settings:

 • There is only one treated unit.
 A state passes a unique policy; a firm pilots in a single city.
-The classical DiD does not naturally pick a "best" comparison — and ad-hoc matching is fragile.
-Synthetic control (Chapter 7.2) addresses this by building a custom weighted counterfactual.
+The classical DiD does not naturally pick a "best" comparison — and, as the Colorado case just showed, ad-hoc averaging is fragile.
+Synthetic control (Chapter 7.2) addresses this by building a custom weighted counterfactual in place of the naive average.

 • Treatment effects vary across units.
 The same rollout helps low-income customers a lot and loyal customers not at all.
 The average effect understates the targeting opportunity.
 Heterogeneous treatment effects (Chapter 7.3) tackle this directly.

 DiD remains the right starting point for most multi-unit rollouts.
-The next two articles handle the cases where it isn't enough.
+The next two articles handle the cases where it isn't enough — starting immediately with the single-treated-unit problem this Colorado case just made concrete.